JOE SAWARD

 Joe has insight and experience in the GP world that only a handful of people can match.
 He has access to the big players and is able to provide clear analysis of the often serpentine world of Formula 1.

-Joe has been at every Grand Prix since the middle of 1998, including all the races during the pandemic.
+Joe has been at every Grand Prix since the middle of 1988, including all the races during the COVID-19 pandemic.

-During his career, he has worked for publications all over the world, including being the Grand Prix editor of celebrated titles such as Autocar and Autosport and a columnist for many newspapers and magazines.
+During his career, he has worked for publications all over the world, including being the Grand Prix editor of celebrated titles such as Autocar and Autosport and a columnist for many newspapers and magazines around the world.

 WHAT JOE DOES